rollup/plugins/packages/babel/README.md

 ## Custom plugin builder

-`rollup-plugin-babel` exposes a plugin-builder utility that allows users to add custom handling of Babel's configuration for each file that it processes.
+`@rollup/plugin-babel` exposes a plugin-builder utility that allows users to add custom handling of Babel's configuration for each file that it processes.

 `.custom` accepts a callback that will be called with the loader's instance of `babel` so that tooling can ensure that it using exactly the same `@babel/core` instance as the loader itself.